Gwobr Esyllt Prize

 Following Esyllt’s death in May 2014, Beyond the Border Storytelling Festival expressed its intention to create a bursary in recognition of her unique and vital role in storytelling in Wales.
 The bursary would support the development of an emerging storyteller, living or working in Wales.

-By 2018, Beyond the Border was no longer able to administer and fund raise for the bursary, so storyteller friends of Esyllt created Chwedl, a network of women storytellers in Wales, to raise the funds for the second and subsequent bursaries.
+By 2018, Beyond the Border was no longer able to administer and fund raise for the bursary, so storyteller friends of Esyllt created Chwedl, a network of women storytellers in Wales, to raise the funds and award the second and subsequent bursaries.

 Chwedl exists to support and nurture women storytellers in Wales, in memory of Esyllt Harker.
 One of its main aims is to continue to fund raise for and manage Gwobr Esyllt Prize.
-It is still growing and developing as a network for women storytellers in Wales.
+It is still growing and developing as a network for women storytellers in Wales and runs ad hoc events, trainings and networking opportunities for women in Wales.